Skip to content

 BATS Testing

 Have you wanted to test things that you know how to run in your bash scripts or terminal, but aren't quite sure how to make it happen?
-Take a look at the Bash Automated Testing System (BATS) and make that dream a reality!
+The Bash Automated Testing System (BATS) makes that dream a reality!

 Build Your Own GitLab Runners on EKS